Legends of Polish Equestrian - People

 Cadet Jerzy Sas-Jaworski, with the qualification of a senior uhlan, was a section commander in the 3rd squadron of Captain Bazyli Marcisz and a liaison with the regiment commander Władysław Płonka.
 Battles, charge in the vicinity of Mszczonów, retreat to the south of Poland in combat.

-“We fought our last victorious battle with the Germans for the village of Dzwola, twelve kilometres from Janów Podlaski.
+"We fought our last victorious battle with the Germans for the village of Dzwola, twelve kilometres from Janów Podlaski.
 On the first of October, only the Russians were ahead of us.
 We were armed, unbroken, ready to break through to Hungary.
 Colonel Płonka, a knight of the War Order of Virtuti Militari, believed the officers of the Red Army and surrendered to them.
 In 1940, he was murdered together with other officers in Kharkov.
 The Uhlans, unruly, broke sabres in a forest clearing.
 We threw the locks out of our rifles and threw them into the water.
-We set off in horse formation towards Biłgoraj.
+We set off in cavalry formation towards Biłgoraj.
 In the village of Aleksandrów, we were released from our military oath by the officers. (...)
 I was slightly wounded near Dzwola.
 A machine gun dragged over me.
 From a tank.
 I recovered in the settlement.
 The fog of brown German and red Soviet occupation spread over Poland.
 I was to live and fight in it.”

 (…) In April 1940 he was in Podhale with the intention of getting to France.
 He was caught and escaped.
 He worked on the Karolówka estate near Zamość.
 The Germans began to displace Poles from the Zamość region and settle their own people.
 Through an underground organization he was transferred to Chełm.
 He worked on the estate of Felicjan Lechnicki, a pre-war senator, occupied by the Germans.
 His brother Zbigniew was with him, who repaired weapons for the forest units of the Home Army. (…)